 Since they share the exact technical specifications, both Instax Mini 40 and 11 come with the same set of drawbacks.
 For example, on brighter days, outdoor captures will be overexposed.
 Thus, these cameras are better off shooting people from a reasonably close range rather than shooting places or sceneries.

 Since there is no update on the fastest shutter speed in the Instax Mini 40, it has inherited the overexposure problem of the Instax 11, usually washing-out photos in brighter settings.

-Don’t get us wrong, the auto exposure of the 40 and 11 models are excellent and a step up from the manual exposure settings of older Instax cameras like the Mini 9!
+Don’t get us wrong, the auto exposure of the 40 and 11 models is excellent and a step up from the manual exposure settings of older Instax cameras like the Mini 9!
 However, there will still be conditions that prove too dim or too bright for them to produce a quality image.